souvik-077/LLM-RESEARCHES/DOCUMENTATION.md

   particularly important piece of evidence for my research direction: it justifies why my proposal focuses on structural fixes rather than assuming scale will eventually solve hallucination on its own.

+### My Personal Reflection
+Going through nine datasets in one sitting was a lot, but it helped me see how they connect — like some datasets were made just to fix problems in older ones.
+I also went back and checked my numbers against the real papers instead of trusting my first draft, and found a couple I'd gotten slightly wrong.

 ---